 Blues guitarists, prepare for battle!
 Shure has teamed up with Guitar Center in a search for the nation’s top undiscovered blues guitar player.
 Check out the competition video trailer: Sign up in-person at your local Guitar Center store for the preliminary competition round, which begins May 8.
 Prizes include $25,000 cash, a studio session with […]

-Written by Nelson Arreguín on October 3, 2010 under Artists
+Written by Nelson Arreguín on October 3, 2010 under Live

 Yesterday I got a chance to interview Shure Endorser Mike Posner in one of the prayer rooms in the Foundation Room of the House of Blues in Chicago.
 If you have never been, upon entering the room it feels like your transported somewhere Zen in Asia.
 The atmosphere is very tranquil and the attention to detail in the decorations […]

-Written by Nelson Arreguín on May 4, 2010 under Artists
+Written by Nelson Arreguín on May 4, 2010 under Live

 The first time I ever heard Ozomatli was in 1998.
 I was sick in bed with a migraine.
 My migraines, when I get them, tend to be pretty severe.
 So painful that I have to literally lock myself in a dark room and shut out all outside noise.
 For some reason, that day, the TV in […]